-3rd of 6th mo.
 "This morning, one of the Tauai missionaries came on board to say, that he hoped to have his business in such a state of forwardness, as to enable him to return to that island before the final conclusion of the General Meeting.
-A light breeze having sprung up from the southward, soon after breakfast the 'Henry Freeling' got under weigh and made sail for the harbour, and before ten o'clock anchored off the fort.
+A light breeze having sprung up from the southward, soon after breakfast, the 'Henry Freeling' got under weigh and made sail for the harbour, and before ten o'clock anchored off the fort.
 Being desirous of going to the mission-station at Eva, next first-day, application was made to know whether a missionary would return thither to meet the natives on that day; but it appeared that the whole of them will remain at Honolulu, on account of its being the usual time for the celebration of what is called the 'Lord's Supper.'
 We were informed that so few of the natives would remain within the compass of their own station, that a visit would be better deferred until next week.
-In the evening, attended one of the general meetings, and had to wade through a painful season therein.
+In the evening attended one of the General Meetings, and had to wade through a painful season therein.

-4th of 6th mo.
-"A leak before alluded to, (No. 3, page 180,) in our vessel still continuing, although considerably lessened since our getting her into still water, it was deemed prudent that such parts of her should be well caulked, as were supposed to be implicated in the cause of her requiring so much pumping, and at the same time to attend to the needful repairs of the sails and rigging, in the expectation of again crossing the Equator, when altogether clear of these islands.
+4th.
+"A leak before alluded to, (see page 195,) in our vessel still continuing, although considerably lessened since our getting her into still water, it was deemed prudent that such parts of her should be well calked, as were supposed to be implicated in the cause of her requiring so much pumping, while at the same time the needful repairs of the sails and rigging were going forward, in the expectation of again crossing the Equator, when altogether clear of these islands.

-5th of 6th mo.
+5th.
 (First-day.)
-Remained on board through the day with our own people.
-In the evening repaired to the mariner's place of worship, where a time of suffering was my lot.
+"Remained on board through the day with our own people.
+In the evening repaired to the mariners' place of worship, where a time of suffering was my lot.

-10th of 6th mo.
-Since First day, my time has been pretty fully occupied in attending the different sittings of the general meeting of the members of the Mission, as they came in course, and in procuring the supplies needful for the vessel, in exchange for such articles of barter remaining in our possession, as were most in demand.
+10th.
+"Since first-day, my time has been pretty fully occupied in attending the different sittings of the General Meeting of the members of the mission, as they came in course, and in procuring the supplies needful for the vessel, in exchange for such articles of barter remaining in our possession, as were most in demand.

-Having deferred going to Eva last week, as no interpreter could be procured, to-day, I went in search of the missionary belonging to that district, and found that he had procured a large canoe, with the intention of setting forward to-morrow morning at the proper time of the tide to enable us to pass in safety over the shallow places near the shore, and thus preclude the necessity of our being exposed to the swell outside of the reef.
+"Having deferred going to Eva last week, as no interpreter could be procured, to-day, I went in search of the missionary belonging to that district, and found that he had procured a large canoe, with the intention of setting forward to-morrow morning at the proper time of the tide to enable us to pass in safety over the shallow places near the shore, and thus preclude the necessity of our being exposed to the swell outside of the reef.

-11th of 6th mo.
-In the afternoon, left the vessel and proceeded towards the Pearl river, at the head of which, lies the station of Eva, we were favoured to reach it in less than five hours, though our progress was for some time impeded by the giving way of the outrigger, but the natives soon sprung overboard and put it in order again.
-At this place, a prayer-meeting has been instituted among the natives- Sixteen of them collected in the evening in the place where we lodged by what transpired, it appeared to have been but recently organised.
+11th.
+"In the afternoon, left the vessel and proceeded towards the Pearl river, at the head of which lies the station of Eva; we were favoured to reach it in less than five hours, though our progress was for some time impeded by the giving way of the outrigger, but the natives soon sprung overboard and put it in order again.
+At this place, a prayer-meeting has been instituted among the natives, and sixteen of them collected in the evening in the place where we lodged: by what transpired, it appeared that this station has been but recently organized.